Supply Chain

 Icon-Quiz-Small Created with Sketch.
 Introduction to Logistics and Transportation

 This course introduces students to Supply Chain, Logistics and Transportation.
 Topics include a general overview of the career paths available, networking/professional training opportunities, and how the changing global environment impacts the forward and reverse flows of goods and services.
 Students will also learn about the significance of 3rd party logistics, incoterms and the impact of information across the supply chain.
+Students will also develop an understanding of the importance of supply chain management software.

 Icon-Quiz-Small Created with Sketch.
 Negotiations & Supplier Management